whatsupmailbox/whatsupmailbox.github.io/_posts/2015-08-28-Stella-McCartney-Small-Falabella-Shaggy-Deer-Tote-Review.md

 <p>I can honestly say that ever since I got my hands on this gorgeous tote, I haven't been able to wear any other bag.
 I just keep reaching for this.
 It's not only gorgeous, but it also can fit quite a lot of stuff inside.
 I can see this being my go-to bag for travelling too.</p>

-<p>And another feature that's a plus, you can wear it as a clutch too!
+<p>And another feature that's a plus, you can also wear it as a clutch!
 A big one, but a clutch nevertheless.
 All you have to do is fold the top over to one side and voila, a clutch it is.
 See picture below:</p>

 <center><img src="/images/StellaBagClutch.jpg"></center>
 <figcaption>Using it as a clutch</figcaption>